os-climate/ITR/docs/DataTemplateRequirements.rst

 Installation Notes
 ------------------

 The first step is to request an invitation to join the OS-Climate GitHub team.
 This is required to access repositories that are not yet public.
 (They will be published soon, but not yet.)
 You will need a Personal Access Token, which you can get by `following these instructions <https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token>` .

+**Getting Started with conda**

-We also assume you have a `conda <https://docs.conda.io/en/latest/miniconda.html>` environment with Python 3.9 installed on your system.
-If you are on a Windows system you will want to open the Anaconda PowerShell.
-If on OSX or Linux, all shells are equally powerful, but this has been tested with bash (the Bourne Again SHell).
+If you don't already have a conda environment, you'll need to download one from `<https://docs.conda.io/en/latest/miniconda.html>` (Python 3.9 preferred).
+If you are installing conda on a Windows system you will want to open the Anaconda PowerShell after installation.
+If you are on OSX or Linux system, all shells are equally powerful, but you will need to run `conda init $SHELL`.

+**Installing the ITR environment and running the Notebook**

+With your conda shell and environment running:

 0. Run `conda list` to see that you have a functioning (base) environment.
+1. Set GITHUB_TOKEN to your GitHub access token (windows `$Env:GITHUB_TOKEN = "your_github_token"`) (OSX/Linux: `export GITHUB_TOKEN=your_github_token`)
-1. Clone the ITR repository: `git clone https://github.com/os-climate/ITR.git`
+2. Clone the ITR repository: `git clone https://github.com/os-climate/ITR.git` (if you don't have git you can `pip install git`)
-2. Switch to the correct branch: `git checkout develop-pint-steel-projections`
+3. Switch to the correct branch: `git checkout develop-pint-steel-projections`
-3. In the top-level ITR directory, create the `conda` itr_env: `conda env create -f environment.yml`
+4. In the top-level ITR directory, create the `conda` itr_env: `conda env create -f environment.yml`
-4. Activate that environment: `conda activate itr_env` (you may need to initialize conda by executing `conda init` for your shell first)
+5. Activate that environment: `conda activate itr_env`
-5. Install the ITR libraries to your local environment: `pip install -e .` (you may need `--no-cache-dir` on windows to avoid permissions errors)
+6. Install the ITR libraries to your local environment: `pip install -e .` (you may need `--no-cache-dir` on windows to avoid permissions errors)
-6. Change to the `examples` directory
+7. Change to the `examples` directory
-7. Start your notebook: `jupyter-lab`
+8. Start your notebook: `jupyter-lab`
-8. Open the file `quick_template_score_calc.ipynb`
+9. Open the file `quick_template_score_calc.ipynb`
-9. Run the notebook with a fresh kernel by pressing the `>>` button
+10. Run the notebook with a fresh kernel by pressing the `>>` button.
+Accept the option to Restart Kernel and clear all previous variables.

+The brackets listed near the top left corner of each executable cell will change from `[ ]` (before running the notebook) to `[*]` while the cell's computation is pending, to a number (such as `[5]` for the 5th cell) when computation is complete.
+If everything is working, you will see text output, graphical output, and a newly created `data_dump.xlsx` file representing the input porfolio, enhanced with temperature score data.